MoeFwacky/Python-Plex-Controller/README.md

 ##Important Note:##
 Since server version 1.1.4xxx you will need to add the ip or subnect for your TBN-Plex controller device to the autorized IP list in your Plex Server Settings.
 Look for "allowed without authorization."
 If not added you may run into issues updating your TBN-Plex DB.

-Before You Begin-
+##Before You Begin:##

-The following librarys are needed: enchant.
-You can use "pip install pyenchant" to get it.
+The following librarys are needed:
 The python plex api.
 User "pip install plexapi"

+The following library is optional: enchant.
+You can use "pip install pyenchant" to get it.
+Spell checking will be turned back on in a future update.
+When that happens, if you do not have this library you will be warned.

-##How To Install:##
+###How To Install:###
 Get the most recent version of the system_setup.py file.
 Place it in your home directory and run it as your preferred user.
 Example:
 curl "https://raw.githubusercontent.com/amazingr4b/TBN-Plex/master/system_setup.py" -o "system_setup.py"
 python system_setup.py

-Do to some recent changes, it is recommended you remove the following files, rerun the new system_setup script, and let it refresh your library.
-Files to remove: aliases, system.py.
-If you have not updated in a while, also replace the setup_system.py and upddated_db.py files.
+##Update Note:##
+The easiest way to update is remove all files in your HA system directory except your myplex.db file, as well as any other backup files you want to retain.
+Rerun system_setup.py.
+If a more recent setup file is available, get that first.
+Note: When running system_setup.py, you may be prompted for your server, client, and wild card show again.

-3 scripts are necessary to use the TBN Plex Controller: system.py - this is the main script used by the controller. upddatedb_pi.py - this is the script used to update the controllers database. system_setup.py - this script creates the necessary files, database, and prompts the user for the information the controller needs to do its job.
+3 scripts are necessary to use the TBN Plex Controller:
+* system.py - this is the main script used by the controller.
+* upddatedb_pi.py - this is the script used to update the controllers database.
+* system_setup.py - this script creates the necessary files, database, and prompts the user for the information the controller needs to do its job.

 There is one optional script- piplaystate.py.
 This script uses the API access to check the playback status of the client you are using at a regular interval.
 When the mode is "On," when a program stopps the system will automatically launch a new progarm, and continue to do so untill it is in eithr "Off" or "Sleep" mode.
-While this option used to only be supported by a Raspberry Pi running raslplex, it should ideally work for most/all clients that support api access and report their timeline.
+You will need to add to code to the sleep mode actions to have this action do more than just stop playchecking at the end of a program.

+##Other Script Descriptions:##

-piplaystate.py - Gets the playback state from your client. playstatus.py - Runs in the background.
+* piplaystate.py - Gets the playback state from your client.
+* playstatus.py - Runs in the background.
 When enabled uses piplaystate.py to get the status of your client.

-Currently the TBN Plex Controller is currently designed to work on a linux based OS, however, it can also run on a windows environment without modification, though you may not be able to use the aliases.
+* getshows.py - Updates DB entries for a single specified show.
+* tbn_scedule.py - On linux systems, is run once a minute by cron to trigger scheduled TBN-Plex actions.
+* add_to_bash.py - On linux systems, updates bash shortcut entries.
+Note: Needs to be run as sudo, and username specified as an argument.
+* add_to_cron.py - On linux systems, updates entries in etc/crontab

+##Supported Operating Systems:##
+These scripts should theoretically run on any system capable of running python, however, the system_setup.py script only currently supports Linux and Windows based installs.
+How to do a manual install will be added as a help doc at a later date.

+#Installing TBN Plex:##
 To install the TBN Plex Controller, place the system_setup.py script files in your home directory.
 The system_setup.py script will make a directory in your home folder, "hasystem/", or prompt your for a directory, depending on your OS, which it will store its necessary files and database in.

 Install the TBN Plex Controller by running "python system_setup.py" The system setup script will ask you a few questions to get the data it needs to proceed.
 Once it is ready it will ask you if you want to update your database.
-You need to update your database before the system will find and choose media.
+Updating the TBN-Plex database is now optional, but recommended.
+The automated playback options, suggest, moviechoice, and random_movie/tv, etc options will function much better when the TBN-Plex database is updated.

 NOTE: If you enter an incorrect value during setup, which prevents some element from either getting data or working, you can run "python system_setup.py reset" and it will delete the previously stored data and prompt you for it again.

 Regarding Database Updates:
 The upddatedb_pi.py script will update your TBN Plex DB.
 The TBN Plex Controller uses a separate database so you do not need to worry about corrupting your existing Plex Database.

-<p>You can update your database independent of the system_setup.py script by running "python upddatedb_pi.py updatetv/updatemovies/all" The script accepts one of three options.
-You can update all, just your movies, or just your TV shows.
-This is to allow you to save time when you only need to update one side of your library.
-Larger libraries will take more time to scan versus smaller libraries.</p>
+You can update your database independent of the system_setup.py script by running "python upddatedb_pi.py movie/shows/custom_shows/prerolls/commercials/custom."
+Larger libraries will take more time to scan versus smaller libraries.
+Notes:
+* movie - scans your Movie section
+* shows - scans your TV Show section
+* custom_shows - scans alternate TV Show sections
+* prerolls - scans your prerolls section
+* commercials - scans your commercials section
+* custom. - scans alternate library types, ie- fights, music_videos, comedy. usage ex- "python upddatedb_py.py custom.fights"

-<p>For the times when you only need to get entires for a single show a second update script has been added: getshows.py.
+For the times when you only need to get entires for a single show a second update script has been added: getshows.py.
 Usage is as follows: python getshows.py "Name of show here."
 This script will check your plex server for the specified show, and any new entries are added to the TBN-Plex DB.
-Note: does not update existing entires. </p>
+Note: does not update existing entires.
+2nd note: Is pretty much obsolete now that the scrip automatically updates add entires when found on the server.

-After Install Notes:
+##After Install Notes:##
+It is recommended you run "python system.py updatehelp" to populdate you help table with the most recent help entries.
+99% of the commands now support the "-h" argument, which will give a description and useage details for the given command.

 Before you can use the block package commands, or block package playback, you first need to create a block package.
 You can use the "addblock" modifier to create a block package.

 When you run system_setup.py the playmode is set/reset to normal, and your queue is set to " ".
 It is recommended you do a "whatupnext" after you run the system_setup.py script.
 From there your queue should never be empty.
 The controller is designed so something will always be up next.

-Available Commands:
+##Available Playmodes:##
+* normal - plays items from the queue.
+Will find content when the queue is exhaused.
+* block.blockname - plays through the specified block, onces finished reverts to normal mode.
+* marathon.show - plays the specified show until user changes mode.
+* holiday.usercreatedholiday - plays items from the user created holiday list.
+* commercialmode - plays random items from the tbn-plex commercials table unless user plays something else/changes playmode.
+* custom.customsectionname - plays items from a custom.table user added using upddateddb.py custom.insertablenamehere.

+###Available Commands:###
 If the system_setup.py script succeeded in adding commands to your bash shell, and after you have restarted it, you should be able to use the following commands without having "python system.py " in front of them.
 If that failed, or if say you do not use the bash shell, you will need to add "python system.py " in front of the following commands.
 Similarly, if you want to use this script in concert with something like a webserver or voice control agent, you can use "python system.py actionshere" to use any one of the following commands.

 Note- If the option you are giving contains a space(" ") you will need to put quotes ("" or '') around that option.

-##Syntax:##
+2nd Note- Commands that return a list of items, like "findmovie," support the "-l" argument.
+When not included, if more than 30 items are retuned you get a column list of 30 items with longer titles shortened.
+When more than 30 items are returned and the "-l" argument is included, you will get the list in 10s, with no titles shortened.

+##Command Syntax:##
 Command (options, if any, don't use the parenthesis)/ Example Usage / Description

 * playme (tvshow/movie) / playme "The Big Bang Theory" OR playme "movie.The Matrix" / plays the next episode from the specified show or the specified movie.